wikidbrit/port_gatsby/README.md

 Welcome to the repo for my personal portfolio page.
 This is my first real page to showcase the work/learning I have been doing at Hyper Island and beyond.
 My intention is to continue to improve and refine the page as I learn more and grow more confident in wed development.

 Care to see the deployed site?
-[You will soon be able to view here](https://fleming.digital).
+[Check it out!](https://fleming.digital).
 ## 🔧 The Process

 1.  **First Steps**